ABOUT SAWA LIFE

 The company was incubated by the non-profit, The Nourafchan Foundation (TNF), the world’s first open-source philanthropy whose mission is to improve the human condition through social and economic development.

-In the summer of 2017, founders Emily, Abigail and Stephen were on a philanthropic mission with The Nourafchan Foundation to Kibera, East Africa's largest slum.
+In the summer of 2017, SAWA founders were on a philanthropic mission with The Nourafchan Foundation to Kibera, East Africa's largest slum.
 They worked with the local community to install a borehole at a school and create a self-sustaining water project.
-They also met a diverse collective of artisan women, and they fell in love with their positive energy and beading techniques.
+During this trip, they also met a diverse collective of artisan women, and they fell in love with their positive energy and beading techniques.

 SAWA Life was born.